-Among organisations for older youth, the following are worthy of mention: -- the Polish Y.M.C.A., the Senior Scouts, the Society of People's Schools, the Society of People's Libraries, and others.
+Among organisations for older youth, the following are worthy of mention:-the Polish Y.M.C.A., the Senior Scouts, the Society of People's Schools, the Society of People's Libraries, the sections of the Macierz Szkolna and others.

 Academic Life.